astrotiz/odin-recipes/README.md

 This project is a part of The Odin Project foundation program.
 This is to demonstrate that I know how to create a simple site in HTML follwing the parts that I have learned from the program.
+I'm come back after more lesson to modify it and to add a css stylesheet.